2023 Update of learningT1D Courses

-The contents of the package have been heavily influenced by submissions in recent coronial inquiry where the need for clarification of roles and responsibilities, and simplicity and accuracy in terminology was evident.
+The contents of the package were heavily influenced by submissions in a coronial inquiry where the need for clarification of roles and responsibilities, and simplicity and accuracy in terminology was evident.

 The T1D Learning Centre’s objective is to facilitate best practice clinical care for students and to aid compliance with legal and regulatory requirements by transparently informing stakeholders of the requirements.